Skip to Content

 If ethically grown wines are your thing, you’ll be pleased to know that this winery is also conservation-minded.
 A portion of the proceeds from every bottle goes toward helping to protect some of New Zealand’s rarest native birds – which only further solidifies the notion that Peregrine is more than just their name.

-Visit Peregrine’s stunning cellar door from 11 am to 5 pm Monday to Saturday to sample a fine mix of wine, architecture, and spectacular Gibbston Valley scenery.
+Visit Peregrine’s stunning cellar door from 11 am to 4 pm Monday to Saturday to sample a fine mix of wine, architecture, and spectacular Gibbston Valley scenery.
+Be sure to make a reservation in advance!

 Grape vines at Rippon Winery, Wanaka